milindchavan12/CSharpFundamentals/README.md

 An approach to designing and building the application that are *Flexible*, *Natural*, *Wel-Crafted*, *testable* by focusing on objects that interacts cleanly with one another.

 ### Abstract Classes
-Abstract classes are the classes that can't be instantiated and contain the abstract members.
+Abstract classes are the classes that can't be instantiated.
 Example:
 ```csharp
    public abstract class Window
    {